camya/filament-title-with-slug/README.md

 ## All available parameters

-You can call TitleWithSlugInput without any parameters, and it will work and use it's default values.
+You can call TitleWithSlugInput without parameters and it will work and use its default values.

 ```php
 TitleWithSlugInput::make();
 ```

-Below an example with some overwritten defaults.
+Below is an example with some defaults overridden.

 ```php
 TitleWithSlugInput::make(